Documentation

 Getting Started

-2. Add a repository — Paste a Git URL or connect your GitHub account to import repositories directly.
+2. Add a repository — Paste a Git URL or connect a provider account to import private repositories directly.

 4. Review findings — Browse your dashboard to see quality scores, security vulnerabilities, tech debt estimates, and more.